Who Can Train To Do Botox and Fillers?Date: June 14, 2021

 It’s important to understand that the proposed regulations are not about medical professionals belittling the work of therapists, it’s about patient safety and who has the more indepth medical knowledge.

 Speak with Botox and Filler Experts

-Do you have any questions about this article or aesthetics courses?
+Do you have any questions about this article or our cosmetic courses?
 Contact Dr Hennessy on the contact form below or call us on 01704567557 free of cost.